allanma8/bind-builder/readme.md

 Rust build dependency that helps you build and link native libraries.

+**Note: this repo is no longer used, please visit the original repo for public updates**

 ### Requirements

  - `cmake` must be installed and available in the system path.